WiseLibs/better-sqlite3/docs/api.md

 **(only on statements that return data)*

 Causes the prepared statement to return data namespaced by table.
-Each row object's keys will be table names, and its values will be nested objects that contain the column data.
+Each key of a row object will be a table name, and each corresponding value will be a nested object that contains the associated column data.
 This is useful when performing a `JOIN` between two tables that have overlapping column names.
 If a result column is an expression or subquery, it will be available within the special `$` namespace.

 You can toggle this on/off as you please: